Senior Citizen Drug Dealers

 I recently saw a news report about elderly people selling drugs and being prosecuted as drug dealers.
 I admit I was a little surprised, but only that they were being prosecuted.
 I mean, come on, Grandma being charged with selling her prescription medicine?

 The elderly, usually on a fixed income and faced with rising prices on everything from groceries to toilet paper, have always had to be a little frugal.
 If their health is good, they might be able to find some form of employment to supplement their pension, perhaps working as a greeter at Walmart or selling tickets at a movie theater.
-However, many have found a new way to earn some extra money.
+However, many are not in good health.
+They deal with pain daily from arthritis and other diseases.
+Now, they have found a new way to earn some extra money.
 According to AARP, senior citizens are often recruited by drug dealers, through either coercion or a promise of monetary compensation; and once an elderly person begins to sell their prescriptions, it’s hard for them to stop.
 The money is too good and, I’d imagine, the fear of retribution from the drug dealer is too strong.

 This Pittsburgh criminal defense lawyer has heard of people as old as 91 years selling their monthly medications.
 They often get them in 90-day supplies, because it’s cheaper and their insurance encourages them to go a less expensive route.
 If they don’t use all those pills in that three-month period, there is the potential to make some serious money.